How to Get Rid of Purgeable Storage on Mac

 Purgeable storage space appears when Optimize Mac Storage feature is turned on in About this Mac > Storage.

-Purgeable Space Mac
+Purgeable Space Mac | clear purgeable space on Mac

-Unlike Applications, iOS Files and other kinds of storage which allows us to view what files are taking up that storage space, Purgeable storage doesn't list out all the purgeable files on the Mac.
+Unlike Applications, iOS Files and other kinds of storage which allow us to view what files are taking up that storage space, Purgeable storage doesn't list out all the purgeable files on the Mac.
 So there is no way to find out what exactly Purgeable storage contains.

-Generally, as its name has suggested, purgeable space is the storage space holds files that can be purged by macOS when free storage space is needed.
+Generally, as its name has suggested, purgeable space is the storage space holding files that can be purged by macOS when free storage space is needed.
 Files marked as purgeable can be things such as:

-• Purchased movies and TV shows from iTunes you've already watched and can be re-downloaded;
+• Purchased movies and TV shows from iTunes you've already watched and can be re-downloaded.

-• Large fonts, dictionaries, language files that you may never or rarely use;
+• Large fonts, dictionaries, language files that you may never or rarely use.

-• System caches, logs, duplicated downloads from Safari...
+• System caches, logs, duplicated downloads from Safari.

 Purgeable Space Is Not Really Free Space